MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 After you delete a user, the account remains in a suspended state for 30 days.
 During that 30-day window, the user account can be restored, along with all its properties.
 After that 30-day window passes, the permanent deletion process is automatically started and can't be stopped.
 During this time, the management of soft-deleted users is blocked.

-To restore a soft-deleted deleted user with Microsoft Entra PowerShell, you can use the `Get-EntraDeletedDirectoryObject` cmdlet first, to find the deleted user's ID.
+To restore a soft-deleted user with Microsoft Entra PowerShell, use the [Get-EntraDeletedDirectoryObject][get-entradeleteddirectoryobject] cmdlet to find the deleted user's ID.

 ```powershell
 Connect-Entra -Scopes 'User.Read.All'